Skip to main content

 Cybersecurity Framework: Profile; Implementation Tiers; ID.BE

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Task P-9 System Stakeholders

-Identify stakeholders who have an interest in the design, development, implementation, assessment, operation, maintenance, or disposal of the system.
-To ensure that their needs are considered in the system's risk management process.
+Identify stakeholders who have an interest in the design, development, implementation, assessment, operation, maintenance, or disposal of the system to ensure that their needs are considered in the system's risk management process.

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

-CMS systems are encouraged to maintain a list of stakeholders within CFACTS including any interconnecting systems and their stakeholders under the Boundary tab in CFACTS as an effort to improve stakeholder engagement in managing and documenting the risk management process of their systems.
+CMS systems are encouraged to maintain a list of stakeholders within CFACTS including any interconnecting systems and their stakeholders under the Boundary tab in CFACTS in an effort to improve stakeholder engagement in managing and documenting the risk management process of their systems.

 Cybersecurity Framework: ID.AM; ID.BE

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Task P-10 Asset Identification

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

 CMS system assets are identified using data analytics in Tableau and then pushed to CFACTS.